arun-cherian/ADC_Bio_Signal_sensing/README.md

             1. The level 2 S function should be better optimized, inspiration can be drawn from the dsp.SineWave function of dsp library
             2. MAIN FINDING- Audio jack of the laptop (sound card to be precise) has the capability to sample at 16 bit depth and 44kHz frequency
-            3. This audio jack is a good way to actually check the accuracy of the data after combining the two data
+            3. This audio jack is a good way to actually check the accuracy of the data after combining the two data 3.2 unreliable hardware
+          1.CUrrent harware for collecting and amplifying bio signals is unreliable
+          2. create custom differencial ampplifier(instrument amplifier)
+          3. Experimenting with differnt op amps(so far 741 and 324 tried)

 Challege :4 The final challenge of combining the two data from both microcontrollers
           3.1 Are there some variation in the way the two ADCs responf to voltage variation, if so what is the relation?